Listening to your body is an often coined phrase, in relation to many aspects of our lives, particularly around health and fitness.

 Thirst – Sometimes we just aren’t hungry, and we are in fact thirsty.
 So it is always worth trying a glass of water before you eat something.
 An indicator for me in these scenarios, is how quickly I drink the water.
 If I gulp it down in 3 seconds flat, then I know I was definitely thirsty and not hungry, so job done.
 If I don’t feel the need to gulp it, then the water might just fill up my tummy and stave off the hunger pangs for a bit longer anyway.

 Fatigue – When our energy levels are low, we can start to crave food to perk us up.
-The reasons for this are hormone led in our brains.
+The reasons for this are hormone-led.
 When we are tired or sleep deprived, we release more of the hormone that tells us we are hungry and less of the hormone that tells us we are full and satiated.
 Our brains reward centres are also stimulated by sugary junk food, making us crave that in particular at these times.
-What we really need to do in these situations is have a kip or go to bed early, not stuff ourselves with sugary foods to boost our energy levels.
+What we really need to do in these situations is have a nap or go to bed early, not stuff ourselves with sugary foods to boost our energy levels.

 Heart Hunger or Emotional Hunger – This is when our hearts are heavy with some emotional problem or other, and we turn to food to try and fill that emotional void and make us feel better.
 We eat our feelings!
 Really what we should do is address those emotional issues that we are having and talk to someone until we feel a bit better, rather than trying to stuff those feelings down to the bottom of our stomach with food.
 Some people are fortunate enough to go off food when they are feeling upset or stressed, I am not one of those people, and will start to crave chocolate or cake when I am feeling emotional.
 But I have learnt to recognise these feelings and find different ways to meet my emotional needs – a chat with a friend or my mum, or spending quality time with my family.